wkerneck/The-League-of-Women-Voters/README.md

 <div id='id-section3'/>
 ####  1.2 Explorative Data Anaylsis (EDA)

-Let's have a look and see if there are any null values in the data.
+Let's have a look and see if there are any null values left in the dataset.

 ```r